 The cost of four-year residential colleges rises every year.
 With potentially hundreds of thousands of dollars on the line, it makes sense to apply strategically.

-Hiring an admissions consultant is an investment—as is your choice of school itself—in your child’s education and future earnings.
-And, of course, a college consultant helps guide students to colleges where they will also have the best experience.
+Hiring an independent educational consultant is an investment—as is your choice of school itself—in your child’s education and future earnings.
+And, of course, college admissions consultants help guide students to colleges where they will also have the best experience.
 Together with your admissions counselor, you’ll develop a personalized strategy to help your child flourish in high school, college and beyond.

 The mere mention of “college” in many households is enough to trigger emotional conversations and unnecessary fights.

 The process of applying to schools is stressful.
-Keeping track of everything, not knowing if what you’re doing is right, feeling like you’re nagging or being nagged—it’s a recipe for disaster even in the most harmonious families.
+Keeping track of everything, not knowing if what you’re doing to prepare for college is right, feeling like you’re nagging or being nagged—it’s a recipe for disaster even in the most harmonious families.

 The best college consultants eliminate that stress.
-They manage timelines and school lists, suggest extracurriculars, review courses, provide feedback on essays, help prep for interviews, and generally make sure students are on the right path.
+College consulting involves managing timelines and school lists, suggesting extracurriculars, reviewing courses, providing feedback on essays, helping prepare for college interviews, and generally making sure students are on the right path.
 This not only ensures students put their best foot forward in their applications, but also minimizes the stress that too often accompanies the process.

 What makes a private admissions counselor different from a high school guidance counselor?

-Guidance counselors work extremely hard and are essential to their schools, but they simply can’t prioritize helping every student navigate the myriad details of the admissions process.
-No matter how good the public or private school, they don’t have the time or expertise to guide students to become the most competitive applicants possible.
+Guidance counselors work extremely hard and are essential to their schools, but they simply can’t prioritize helping every high school student navigate the myriad details of the admissions process.
+No matter how good the public or private school, guidance counselors don’t have the time or expertise to guide students to become the most competitive applicants possible.

-A private admissions counselor has the time to prioritize your child, work with your family to create a personalized admissions strategy, and help you create a stand-out, well-rounded applicant profile.
+A private counselor for college has the time to prioritize your child, work with your family to create a personalized admissions strategy, and help you create a stand-out, well-rounded college application and applicant profile.